nishantrayan/slider/README.md

 # slider
 To make everything easy for you.
+Thank me later